ibexa/documentation-developer/docs/content_management/locations.md

 ![Revealing a Location with a Hidden ancestor](node_visibility_unhide2.png)

-When you reveal a Location that has a Hidden ancestor, it will **not** become Visible itself.
+When you reveal a Location that has a Hidden ancestor, it **doesn't** become Visible itself.
-Because it still has invisible ancestors, its status will change to Hidden by superior.
+Because it still has invisible ancestors, its status changes to Hidden by superior.

 !!! tip "In short"